selimreza2500/Text-Summarizaton-NLP-/README.md

 # Text-Summarizaton-NLP-
-This is my first journal paper which is published by Elsevier It's about email subject generation from body information
+This is my first conference paper which is published by IEEE It's about email subject generation from body information